Mahogany

 Connectivity!
 (2006)

 Mahogany present themselves as not merely a band but a multimedia performance collective who happen to create albums.
 Their music is atmospheric, meditative dream pop that dares to update the genre and had Robin Guthrie, of the Cocteau Twins, on production duties.
-He contributed several songs to their second full-length, Connectivity!, and as one of the founding fathers of the dream pop, his seal of approval carried significant weight; but it was band leader Andrew Prinz who was responsible for the lion's share.
+He contributed several songs to their second full-length, Connectivity!, and as one of the founding fathers of the genre, his seal of approval carried significant weight; but it was band leader Andrew Prinz who was responsible for the lion's share.

-By daring to do something different Mahogany perhaps failed to connect with the core dream pop audience but valiantly moved the genre forward in a way that hadn't been done for decades, laying the path for bands such as Beach House to take the sound into the mainstream.
+By daring to do something different, Mahogany perhaps failed to connect with the core dream pop audience but valiantly moved the genre forward in a way that hadn't been done for decades, laying the path for bands such as Beach House to take the sound into the mainstream.

 Skills